EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

 > Do you have the steak?

-If Elie is talking a waiter and there is often a steak special, she probably means "is the *conceptual type* of steak you usually have on the menu?".
+If Elie is talking to a waiter and there is often a steak special, she probably means "is the *conceptual type* of steak you usually have on the menu today?".

 If instead she is talking to her friend about a particular steak he bought, she probably means the *instance*.